biscuit-js/biscuit-store/README.md

     counterAdd.dispatch((prev) => ({ value: prev.value + 1 }));
 }, 1000);

-// Dispatch has several built-in methods.
-// - the before method work before the change and return the previous state,
-// - the after method work after the change and return the new state.
-// - There are also "merge" methods. and "pull" they are
-//   needed for states converted to branches. setInterval(() => {
+setInterval(() => {
     counterClear.dispatch({ value: 0 }).after((state) => {
         console.log("A reset was made to:", state.value);